 First, read Joseph Simmons, Leif Nelson and Uri Simonsohn’s “False-Positive Psychology” (Psychological Science, 2011) and Anne-Wil Harzing’s “Are our referencing errors undermining our scholarship and credibility?”
 (Journal of Organizational Behavior, 2002).

-I’ve at times let my thinking be stimulated, guided and provoked by my peers in the academic writing community.
-For alternative perspectives and experiences, have a look at Rachael Cayley’s Explorations of Style, Patrick Dunleavy’s Writing For Research, Pat Thomson’s Patter, Julia Molinari’s Academic Emergence, Kim Mitchell’s Academics Write and Helen Kara’s blog.
+For other perspectives on academic writing, have a look at Rachael Cayley’s Explorations of Style, Patrick Dunleavy’s Writing For Research, Pat Thomson’s Patter, Julia Molinari’s Academic Emergence, Kim Mitchell’s Academics Write and Helen Kara’s blog.